Rengrouze/OumgharElias_6_29102021/readme.md

 Hello !

-This is the repo for the api of the project 6 piiquante for OpenClassrooms, I'm a student of the course "Developpement d'applications web"
+This is the repo for the api of the project 6 piiquante for OpenClassrooms, I'm a student of the course "Developpeur web"

 why am i writing in English ? i'm French